Division of Minimally Invasive Gynecologic Surgery

 - Improved quality of life

-Throughout Northwestern Medicine, our Women’s Health specialists1 are dedicated to offering less invasive alternatives to traditional gynecologic procedures in both the operating room and office setting.
+Throughout Northwestern Medicine, our women’s health specialists are dedicated to offering less invasive alternatives to traditional gynecologic procedures in both the operating room and office setting.
 By integrating research, education and clinical expertise, we give you the ability to receive treatment for a wide range of benign gynecological conditions in an environment that addresses your unique needs and concerns.

 Medical students and residents complete rotations with the division to gain an understanding of the competencies required in the various obstetrical, medical and surgical complications of pregnancy.
-The Division of MIGS also offers an outstanding fellowship program through the Feinberg School of Medicine for one fellow each year.
-The fellowship incorporates research, education, and clinical activities to prepare graduates for successful academic careers.
-Each fellow has a high-risk continuity clinic throughout their two years, and rotates, during their 12 months of clinical work, on the inpatient clinical service..
+The Division of MIGS also offers an outstanding fellowship program for one fellow each year.
+The fellowship incorporates research, education and clinical activities to prepare graduates for successful academic careers.
+Each fellow has a high-risk continuity clinic throughout their two years and rotates during their 12 months of clinical work on the inpatient clinical service.

 Northwestern Medicine physicians not only provide excellent clinical care, but also perform research and participate in medical education locally and nationally.
-The Northwestern Medicine Department of Obstetrics and Gynecology is currently ranked #4 in the nation for funded research projects from the National Institutes of Health (NIH).Our specialists lead and participate in a variety of research activities which are constantly evolving into the next generation of clinical treatments, with a particular focus on research pertaining to the Northwestern Medicine Minimally Invasive Gynecologic Surgery Program, including:
+The Northwestern Medicine Department of Obstetrics & Gynecology is currently ranked No. 4 in the nation for funded research projects from the National Institutes of Health (NIH).Our specialists lead and participate in a variety of research activities that are constantly evolving into the next generation of clinical treatments, with a particular focus on research pertaining to the Northwestern Medicine Minimally Invasive Gynecologic Surgery Program, including:

 - Leading research in aromatase inhibitors, antiprogestins and disparities in access to care